The Chants fell 4-0 to the Demon Deacons in their second NCAA appearance.

 Men's Tennis 2013 Durham Regional

-Coastal Carolina University men's tennis head coach Chris Powers enters his 13th overall season at Coastal Carolina and his ninth as the head coach of the Chanticleers.
-Entering the 2013-14 campaign, Powers is the second longest tenured coach in the Big South behind Mike Anderson of Radford.
-He is also the winningest coach in Coastal Carolina history, and was named the 2013 Big South Coach of the Year.
+Coastal Carolina University men's tennis head coach Chris Powers enters his 15th overall season at Coastal Carolina and his 12th as the head coach of the Chanticleers.
+Powers is the winningest coach in program history, and was named the Big South Coach of the Year in 2013 and 2016.

 The 2009 season was arguably one of the better ones under Powers.
 The Chanticleers battled their way to a 16-6 overall record and a 4-2 league mark, finishing in third place.
 Coastal had a great 10-0 start to the season, beating Georgia Southern, 4-3, Gardner-Webb, 6-1 and Campbell, 4-3.
 Another first happened under Powers as the doubles team of German Perez and Ernesto Ramos were ranked #68 nationally.

 In Powers' first season, Coastal Carolina improved its overall record by winning seven more matches than the previous year, posting an 8-16 overall record.